Types of Degrees Animal Science Majors Are Getting

 |First-Line Supervisors of Animal Husbandry and Animal Care Workers||2.1%||$46,960|

 Who Is Getting a Bachelor’s Degree in Animal Science?

 At the countrywide level, the racial-ethnic distribution of animal science majors is as follows:

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Animal Science.
-About 1.0% of those with this major are international students.
+Students from other countries are interested in Animal Science, too.
+About 1.3% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 Bachelor’s Degree Starting Salary

 The median early-career salary of animal science students with a bachelor’s degree is $28,400 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $26,300 (25th percentile) and $31,700 (75th percentile).

 One thing to note here is that not all of these people may be working in careers related to animal science.